salemk9/AP-CSA-Semester-1-Final-Project-Mario-Theme/README.md

 ## Features

 - Multiple pet character classes: `luigi`, `mario`, `wario`, `bowser`.
-- Choose a pet character and call behaviors to modify stats (health, energy, happiness, scared level).
+- Choose a pet character and call behaviors to modify core stats. (health, energy, happiness)
+- Unique stats that match the character's personality (e.g Luigi's scared level, Bowser's rage level)
-- Behaviors include finding mushrooms, exploring mansions, hitting question blocks, attacking Boos, and sleeping that are unique to the characters and match their personalities.
+- Behaviors include finding mushrooms, exploring mansions, kidnapping Peach, attacking Boos, and climbing the Flagpole that are unique to the characters.
-- Stats are clamped between 0 and 100.
+- Stats are clamped between 0 and 100 to ensure code stability.

 ## Team Roles